Benchmarking & Performance

 C++ backend, faster

-Verdict: py3plex is competitive for single-layer, adds multilayer capability others lack.
+Verdict: py3plex is competitive on single-layer inputs while adding multilayer capability others lack.

 Node Embeddings: py3plex vs. node2vec